nmcyber/nmcyber-website-2.0/README.md

 ## Additional Configuration

-- Webhooks: Set up webhooks for Clerk (if using auth) at `/api/auth/webhook` and for Stripe (if using payments) at `/api/payments/webhook`.
+- Webhooks: Set up webhooks for Clerk (if using auth) at `/api/auth/webhook`.
 - Customize the landing page, dashboard, and other components as needed.
 - Modify the Prisma schema in `prisma/schema.prisma` if you need to change the database structure.